Reclaim forgotten cash

 Remember, if a close relative has died without taking their pension, you might be eligible for that pension fund's cash too.
 The amount will depend on the type of pension they had.

-- Unit trusts
+• Unit trusts

 For help in tracing unit trusts, you can use the Investment Association's Unclaimed Assets Portal.
 You can also contact the Investment Association on 020 7831 0898 or by emailing enquiries@theia.org.

-- Investment trusts
+• Investment trusts

-- Insurance policies
+• Insurance policies

 If you're trying to trace an insurance policy in your name, it's best to contact the company first.
-If you can't contact the provider, it may be that it's changed its name – this list of insurers from The Association of British Insurers can help with name changes (it's titled pension providers, but many also provide insurance policies).
+If you can't contact the provider, it may be that it's changed its name – this list of insurers from the Association of British Insurers can help with name changes (it's titled pension providers, but many also provide insurance policies).
 If that hasn't helped, it's best to then use a catch-all service (see below).

-Catch-all services
+Catch-all service

 To start a search, just fill in your name, address and date of birth.
-Gretel will then do a soft search on your credit report (don't worry – this won't affect your credit score and lenders can't see it) to check your identity and match you with previous addresses where you may have accounts registered.
+Gretel will then do a 'soft search' on your credit report (don't worry – this won't affect your credit score and lenders can't see it) to check your identity and match you with previous addresses where you may have accounts registered.

 You can also now use Gretel to search for lost assets on behalf of vulnerable or deceased loved ones.

-Gretel says it uses bank level security to keep your data safe, and won't sell any of your data to third parties – it only uses it to try and reconnect you to any lost accounts.
+Gretel says it uses bank level security to keep your data safe, and won't sell any of your data to third parties – it only uses it to try to reconnect you to any lost accounts.

 We don't have much feedback on Gretel yet, so if you do decide to try it, please share your experience in the MSE Forum.